STEAM Pathways Program

 All McClymonds staff spent a professional development day at Intel headquarters.
 The Intel partnership has also brought funding for several support staff positions to help boost student outcomes.

-Students have attended several STEM events, including the Frontiers Conference, a powerful screening of the movie Hidden Figures, the Extreme Masters gaming convention, and a Maker Faire.
-Read and see more.
+Students have attended several STEM events, including the AfroTech Conference, Dreamforce, Frontiers Conference, a powerful screening of the movie Hidden Figures, the Extreme Masters gaming convention, and a Maker Faire.
+Learn more about Intel in the Field.

 Intel funded four field trips for students to learn about STEM programs and engineering majors at colleges like UCSC, San Jose State, and University of the Pacific.